ansible/workshops/exercises/ansible_network/5-explore-controller/README.md

     ![version info window](images/version_info.png)

-   Take note that both the Ansible Tower version and the Ansible Engine version are provided here.
+   Take note that both the Automation controller version and the Ansible Engine version are provided here.

-### Step 2: Examine the Ansible Tower Inventory
+### Step 2: Examine the Automation controller Inventory

-An inventory is required for Red Hat Ansible Tower to be able to run jobs.
+An inventory is required for Red Hat Automation controller to be able to run jobs.
 An inventory is a collection of hosts against which jobs may be launched, the same as an Ansible inventory file.
-In addition, Red Hat Ansible Tower can make use of an existing configuration management data base (cmdb) such as ServiceNow or Infoblox DDI.
+In addition, Red Hat Automation controller can make use of an existing configuration management data base (cmdb) such as ServiceNow or Infoblox DDI.

-> More info on Inventories in respect to Ansible Tower can be found in the [documentation here](https://docs.ansible.com/ansible-tower/latest/html/userguide/inventories.html)
+> More info on Inventories in respect to Automation controller can be found in the [documentation here](https://docs.ansible.com/ansible-tower/latest/html/userguide/inventories.html)

 1. Click on the **Inventories** button under **RESOURCES** on the left menu bar.